andraugust/andraugust.github.io/thermo.md

 $$

-So the more microstates that are associated with a pair of energies, the more likely the system is to have those energies.
+So the more microstates associated with a pair of energies, the more likely the system is to have those energies.